The Hood (Thunderbirds)

 The Hood is a fictional criminal and terrorist and the recurring villain of the 1960s puppet television series Thunderbirds and its adaptations.
 He is the primary antagonist of the International Rescue organisation, founded by Jeff Tracy.
 In the original series, the character possesses powers of hypnosis and telepathy and uses an array of disguises to carry out his activities undetected.
 He operates from a temple in the Malaysian jungle.

-In most of his original series appearances, the Hood's objectives are to steal International Rescue's technological secrets and make a fortune by selling them to the criminal underworld.
+In most of his original series appearances, The Hood's objectives are to steal International Rescue's technological secrets and make a fortune by selling them to the criminal underworld.
 To this end, he repeatedly manipulates the organisation into situations that enable him to film the Thunderbird craft.
-Due to his opponents' quick thinking, or sometimes his own recklessness, the Hood's schemes invariably fail and all of his camera footage is destroyed.
+Due to his opponents' quick thinking, or sometimes his own recklessness, The Hood's schemes invariably fail and all of his camera footage is destroyed.
 However, he is never captured and International Rescue remain ignorant of his identity.

 The alias "Hood" originates in Thunderbirds comic strips and other tie-in media; in the series itself, the character is unnamed except in two episodes ("Martian Invasion" and "Edge of Impact") where he adopts the aliases "Agent Seven-Nine" and "Six-Seven-One".
 In the 2004 film adaptation, his real name is Trangh Belegant.

-Background
+Development

 The name "Hood" was derived from the term hoodlum.
 Gerry Anderson also observed that the character was frequently masked, and that a mask "could be described as a 'hood'."
-Sylvia Anderson acknowledges that the Hood's appearances became less regular towards the end of the series (he does not feature in any episodes of the second season), explaining that, like Kyrano, the character "turned out to be less viable on the screen than on the page."
+Sylvia Anderson acknowledges that The Hood's appearances became less regular towards the end of the series (he does not feature in any episodes of the second season), explaining that, like Kyrano, the character "turned out to be less viable on the screen than on the page."
 To strengthen the character's antagonistic appearance, the puppet was fitted with an oversized head and hands.

-In the 2004 live-action film adaptation, the Hood's actions are motivated by a personal vendetta against Jeff Tracy after he left the Hood for dead during a rescue operation.
+In the 2004 live-action film adaptation, The Hood's actions are motivated by a personal vendetta against Jeff Tracy after he left The Hood for dead during a rescue operation.
 Actor Ben Kingsley, who played the re-imagined Hood, described the character as a "vengeful obsessive, a man who is determined to discredit the hero that did not save his life.
 So although he could be a hero to the rest of the world, I know the Achilles' heel and I want that obsessive quest to be fulfilled."
-The reason for the Hood’s hatred of Jeff was changed in the remake, Thunderbirds Are Go! where he explained how he and Jeff were friends but Jeff wouldn’t allow the Hood to carry out his plans.
+The reason for The Hood's hatred of Jeff was changed in the remake, Thunderbirds Are Go, where he explained how he and Jeff were friends but Jeff would not allow The Hood to carry out his plans.